-Up to $25,000 is available to support well-developed television series projects that can potentially contribute to the industry sustainability.
+Up to $25,000 is available from Television Development Fund to develop new television series that can contribute to the industry sustainability.

 Television Development Fund